AntonioCon-uiJr/DASP_mySQL_data_analysis/README.md

 ### Top Revenue Category
 **Health & Beauty** was the top revenue-generating product category, generating approximately **$1.4M in revenue** and accounting for **9.22% of total revenue**.

+The **top three product categories accounted for approximately 26% of total revenue**, indicating that revenue is distributed across a broad range of product categories rather than being dominated by a single category.
+1. Health & Beauty
+2. Watches & Gifts
+3. Bed, Bath & Table

 ### Customer Behavior
 The analysis identified **96,096 unique customers**, of which:
 - **2,997** were repeat customers